kwesi-selorm/sportradar-coding-exercise/README.md

 The implemented methods are adding a new match with 0 - 0 scores for the home and away teams, updating a matches scores using a pair of provided scores, finishing a match by removing it from the scoreboard live matches list, and returning a list of the matches sorted first by total scores per match and by date started

 ## Tests
-Unit tests specific to the classes have been written to verify that all methods work as expected
+Unit tests specific to the classes have been written to verify that all methods work as expected.
+Running ``npm run test`` runs all unit test suites.